yigitkonur/telnyx-llm-call/README.md

 ## ⚙️ Configuration

 All configuration is done via environment variables.
-Create a `.env` file or set them directly.
+Create a `.env` file or export them directly.

 ### Required Variables